Born after Superstorm Sandy’s destruction, 2 big flood control projects get underway in New Jersey

 HOBOKEN, N.J.
-(AP) — A decade after they were first envisioned in the aftermath of Superstorm Sandy ’s destruction, two of the largest flood control projects designed to protect the densely populated cities of New Jersey that lie just outside New York City finally got underway Wednesday.
+(AP) — A decade after they were first envisioned in the aftermath of Superstorm Sandy ’s destruction, two of the largest flood control projects designed to protect the densely populated cities of New Jersey that lie just outside New York City will finally get underway Wednesday.

-A project in Hoboken, which was inundated by flooding during the 2012 storm, and another in the densely populated Meadowlands region, which also saw catastrophic flooding, kicked off.
+A project in Hoboken, which was inundated by flooding during the 2012 storm, and another in the densely populated Meadowlands region, which also saw catastrophic flooding, will kick off.
 The projects will cost nearly $298 million and are designed to protect some of the region’s most vulnerable communities.

 Both projects were formulated by the group Rebuild By Design, which was initiated by the U.S. Department of Housing and Urban Development in 2013, and New Jersey environmental officials.
 Rebuild By Design looked at ways to reduce flood risk and increase resiliency in New Jersey, New York and Connecticut, and it launched a series of projects that are in various phases of planning or construction.

-Ravi Bhalla, the current Hoboken mayor, said that when the current project is completed in a few years, nearly 80% of the city will be protected by some form of storm barrier.

-The RBD Meadowlands project will add a high-power pumping station capable of moving 50 cubic feet (1.4 cubic meters) of water per second in Little Ferry, a flood-prone community along the Hackensack River.
+The RBD Meadowlands project will add a high-power pumping station capable of moving 50 cubic feet (1.4 cubic meters) of water per second in Little Ferry, a flood-prone community along the Hackensack River that has been designated as a “community disaster resiliency” area, eligible for additional protection funding.

 It also will add another new pumping station capable of moving 10 times that much water on a waterway in Carlstadt and Moonachie.
 Channel improvements also will be made there.